pydemo/databuddy/README.md

 - It does not create target table.
 - It does not pipe data (it extracts into a file then loads).
 - It should not be used in Prod.
 Trial/ad-hoc use only.
-- It's not Excel replacement.
-- It's not a database.
-- It's not working with unstructured data.
-- It's not OLAP server.

 ##Implementation